edHelper.com

 By Jennifer Kenny

-1 In 1990, there was an oil spill called the Exxon Valdez.
-Eleven million gallons of oil spilled.
-About a thousand miles were hurt by oil.
+1 On March 24, 1989, there was an oil spill from a ship called the Exxon Valdez.
+At least eleven million gallons of oil spilled.
+More than a thousand miles of Alaska's shoreline were hurt by oil.
 It was very bad.
-There are still some spots with oil all these years later.
 Clean-up went on for years.
 So many seabirds, bald eagles, sea otters, harbor seals, killer whales, and salmon were killed.

 2 Oil spills happen all over the world.
 They cause pollution.
 They ruin the homes of animals.
 They kill animals and plants.